yonkahlon/Zenject/README.md

 * Refactorability - When code is loosely coupled, as is the case when using DI properly, the entire code base is much more resilient to changes.
 You can completely change parts of the code base without having those changes wreak havoc on other parts.
 * Encourages modular code - When using a DI framework you will naturally follow better design practices, because it forces you to think about the interfaces between classes.

-Also see <a href="#isthisoverkill">here</a> for more justification for using a DI framework.
+Also see <a href="../README.md#isthisoverkill">here</a> for further justification for using a DI framework.

-## <a id="overview-of-the-zenject-api"></a>Overview Of The Zenject API

-What follows is a general overview of how DI patterns are applied using Zenject.
-For further documentation I highly recommend the sample projects (which you can find by opening "Zenject/OptionalExtras/SampleGame1" or "Zenject/OptionalExtras/SampleGame2").
-I would recommend reading those to understand how this gets applied in practice.

-You may also find the <a href="#cheatsheet">cheatsheet</a> at the bottom of this page helpful in understanding some typical usage scenarios.

-The tests may also be helpful to show usage for each specific feature (which you can find at `Zenject/OptionalExtras/UnitTests` and `Zenject/OptionalExtras/IntegrationTests`)

 ## <a id="hello-world-example"></a>Hello World Example